Configure file uploads and storage on your workspace. To access the menu on your workspace, go to Administration > Workspace > Settings > File Upload.

 You can find a more detailed guide on how to set up your Amazon S3 server here.

-• Bucket name: The bucket name you've created on Amazon S3
+Bucket name | Enter the bucket name you've created on Amazon S3. |

-• Acl(Optional): A Canned ACL configuration (see a complete list here)
+Acl(Optional) | A canned ACL configuration (see a complete list here). |

-• CDN Domain for Downloads(Optional): If you had set a CDN for your bucket, put it here
+CDN Domain for Downloads(Optional) | If you have set a CDN for your bucket, enter the value here. |

-• Region(Optional): If you have created your bucket on region different from the US Standard, you have to set their code here (see a list of region codes here)
+Region(Optional) | If you have created your bucket in a region different from the US Standard, you must set their code here (see a list of region codes here). |

-• Bucket URL(Optional): Override the URL to which files are uploaded.
-This URL is also used for downloads unless a CDN is given
+Bucket URL(Optional) | Override the URL to which files are uploaded.
+This URL is also used for downloads unless a CDN is provided. |

-• Signature Version: Identifies the version of AWS Signature that you want to support for authenticated requests.
+Signature Version | Identifies the version of AWS signature that you want to support for authenticated requests. |

-• URLs Expiration Timespan: Time after which Amazon S3 generated URLs are no longer valid (in seconds).
+URLs Expiration Timespan | Time (in seconds) after which Amazon S3 generated URLs are no longer valid.
 If set to less than 5 seconds, this field is ignored.
+If you run into issues with files not loading consistently for some users located further from server location, increasing this time might help. |

-• Proxy Avatars: Proxy avatar file transmissions through your server instead of direct access to the asset's URL
+Proxy Avatars | Enable proxy avatar file transmissions through your server instead of direct access to the asset's URL. |

-• Proxy Uploads: Proxy upload file transmissions through your server instead of direct access to the asset's URL
+Proxy Uploads | Enable proxy upload file transmissions through your server instead of direct access to the asset's URL. |

 Amazon S3 CORS Configuration